tim-nutman/ansible-opsmanager-demo/README.md

+## Forked from mylynn/ansible-opsmanager-demo

+Purpose of the fork is to take Mike's work and alter it for usage in generic AWS regions whilst describing additional set-up instructions required for successful operation.

 ## Synopsis

 This directory contains details and instructions to help you get set up to deploy a MongoDB Opsmanager instance along with a MongoDB replica set.